-The Georgia Health Information Network, or GaHIN (pronounced gee-hin) is a nonprofit organization dedicated to creating a healthier Georgia through the use and exchange of electronic health information.
+The Georgia Health Information Network, or GaHIN (pronounced gee-hin), is a nonprofit organization dedicated to creating a healthier Georgia through the use and exchange of electronic health information.
 GaHIN is the state-designated entity for health information exchange (HIE).

 GaHIN facilitates the use and secure exchange of patient health information so providers have the information they need at the point of care, resulting in improved quality of care, better health outcomes and reductions in cost.

-By establishing a trusted network with existing health networks, GaHIN facilitates the delivery of the right health information to the right place at the right time—providing the people of Georgia with safer, timelier and better care.
+By establishing a trusted network with existing health systems and health information networks, GaHIN facilitates the delivery of the right health information to the right place and provider at the right time—providing Georgia residents with safer, timelier and better care.

 GaHIN connects a wide range of organizations throughout the state, including:

 - State agencies

 - National Exchange